 We miss the trope of a genuine, hardcore womanizer who falls for the heroine but fights it every inch of the way.
 Rakes in current historicals are just noblemen with a few mistresses.
 Where are the despoilers of virgins, the scandal-makers, the blackguard rogues who ruin the heroine with nary a care?

 When it comes to contemporaries, it’s too much in the opposite direction; there’s way too much emo angst.
 The reason he’s a “damaged” bad boy who shuns love is always due to over-the-top childhood trauma.
 Is a huge backstory of abuse, mommy issues, forced prostitution, captivity, etc, necessary to explain away the hero’s cruel behavior toward the heroine?

 Is there no middle ground?
 Can’t he just be bad because he’s an arrogant, jaded asshole?

-An amoral player of a hero who is ultimately civilized by the love of an extraordinary and wonderful heroine is something we love about old-school romance.
+An amoral player of a hero who is ultimately civilized by the love of an extraordinary heroine is something we love about old-school romance.

 Where Are the Diverse Historical Settings?

 While there are some incredibly compelling contemporary romance novels out there, we miss historical romance novels set in unique locations, such as ancient civilizations or lesser-known time periods.

 What happened to the Westerns and the Medievals?
 Books set in the Renaissance, the Age of Explorers, the English Civil War, the American Civil War, and Native American romances.